Direct Compensation Property Damage Insurance in Ontario

 Your DCPD coverage will activate if all four conditions are fulfilled.

 DCPD doesn’t cover all non-at-fault accidents.
-If any of the four criteria isn’t met, your DCPD coverage won’t pay out.
-Two common scenarios are when the other driver isn’t identifiable or doesn’t have insurance.
+If any of the four criteria aren’t met, your DCPD coverage won’t pay out.
+Two common scenarios are when the other driver is unidentifiable or uninsured.

 In the case of hit-and-runs, your collision insurance will kick in.
 If the other driver is uninsured, you’ll be protected through your uninsured motorist coverage.